 Individuals interested in learning and sharing research-based food safety and preservation information may want to apply.
 Currently, the program has about 20 active volunteers who find the program educational, fun and very rewarding.

 Are you interested in becoming a Master Food Preserver?
 Like you, Master Food Preservers are interested in learning more about the art and science of home food safety and preservation.
-In exchange for classroom instruction, Master Food Preservers agree to help local Extension faculty and staff extend up-to-date food safety and preservation information to people in their communities.
+In exchange for classroom instruction, Master Food Preservers agree to help local Extension faculty and staff share up-to-date food safety and preservation information with people in their communities.